riongull/notes/dash_unit_denominations.md

 1. Medium of exchange
 1. Unit of account

 **Bitcoin** got stuck at **store of value**, leaving medium of exchange to separate, off-chain solutions.  **Dash** aimed higher and is committed to being a good **medium of exchange** (in addition to store of value), keeping fees low and scaling on chain.
 Will Dash aim even higher and lay the necessary groundwork to become a prominent **unit of account**, culminating in goods and services being priced in `DASH`?
-The answer to that will dictate which road we take at this crossroads.
+The answer to that will dictate which path we take at this crossroads.

 Wait, are we already at that crossroads now; isn't that still a long ways down the road?
 It is true that goods and services won't be priced in `DASH` any time soon, but **the decision to facilitate that is now**.
 In fact, it was probably long ago, but I believe it's still not too late to change course (even though it will probably require some heavy bush whacking) to get on the path to making Dash a viable currency.